 • Your debt is not regulated by the Consumer Credit Act

-There are several advantages to a creditor using HCEOs rather than County Court enforcement agents:
+There are many benefits to a creditor using HCEOs over County Court enforcement agents:

-• Once the debt has been passed to HCEOs, the creditor can add 8% interest
+• Once the debt has been passed to a HCEO, they can add 8% interest to it.
+So, if you owe £1,000, they add £80

-• HCEO fees are much higher, which can put people under more pressure to pay the debt
+• HCEO fees are much higher.
+These are also added to the debt, which can put people under more pressure to pay the debt

 • HCEOs can be much harder to stop

-• HCEOs are employed by a private company, and are paid based on the amount they collect.
-Many creditors feel HCEOs are faster and more effective because of this
+• HCEOs are employed by private companies.
+They are paid based on the amount they collect.
+Many creditors feel they are faster and more effective because of this

 How does a High Court enforcement officer get involved?

-First the creditor will apply for a writ of control, which tells the HCEO to visit your property and get payment or take your goods.
+• This tells the HCEO to visit your property and get a payment or take your goods

-You’ll get a notice of enforcement letter from the HCEO telling you that they’re going to call.
-They have to give you at least seven days’ notice before their first visit.
+2. You will get a notice of enforcement letter from the HCEO telling you they are going to call

-Taking control of goods involves the HCEO making a list of items that they’ll remove and sell if you don’t pay the debt.
-The goods they can or can’t remove are the same as other types of enforcement agent.
+4. Taking control of goods involves the HCEO making a list of items that they will remove and sell if you do not pay the debt

 Worried about enforcement officers?